pranshunegi030/consumer_goods_sql_analysis/README.md

 **1) Markets of Atliq Exclusive in the APAC Region :**

-Objective: Identify the markets where the customer Atliq Exclusive operates within the APAC region.
+Objective: Identified all APAC markets where AtliQ Exclusive operates to understand the company's regional footprint.

 Business Value: Helps management evaluate market coverage and identify opportunities for expansion within the APAC region.